opentripplanner/OpenTripPlanner/docs/BuildConfiguration-poc.md

 *Since version: `na` ∙ Type: `boolean` ∙ `Optional` ∙ Default value: `false` ∙ Path: `Root`*

-TODO
+Whether elevation data should be cached.

-When set to true (it is false by default), the elevation module will create a file of a lookup map of the LineStrings and the corresponding calculated elevation data for those coordinates.
+  When set to true, the elevation module will create a file of a lookup map of the LineStrings and the corresponding calculated elevation data for those coordinates.
   Subsequent graph builds can reuse the data in this file to avoid recalculating all the elevation data again.

 <h3 id="boardingLocationTags">boardingLocationTags</h3>